functionzz/pontoon/documentation/docs/admin/insights.md

 Each cell also displays the month-over-month change, making it possible to compare the current values against the previous month.
 Use the `Filter teams` search box to narrow the table down to specific locales.

-### Edit configuration
+### Edit locales

-The `Edit Configuration` button opens a page where you select which locales are displayed in the dashboard and its charts.
-Move one or more locales into the target list and click `Save Configuration`.
-If no locales are selected, the dashboard prompts you to choose at least one before any data is shown.
+The `Edit Locales` button toggles a view where the user selects which locales are displayed in the dashboard and its charts.
+Move one or more locales into the target list to save preferred locales for display.
+If no locales are selected, the dashboard prompts the user to choose at least one before any data is shown.
+Press `Back` to toggle back to the dashboard view.

 ### Show scores